manan0209/manan0209/README.md

 <div align="left">

 *"First, solve the problem.
-Then, write the code."* — John Johnson
+Then, create a new one!."*

 ```javascript
 const manan = {